-Author has written 80 stories for Criminal Minds, CSI, NCIS, Being Human, Mentalist, Doctor Who, Batman Begins/Dark Knight, Sherlock, House, M.D., and Supernatural.
+Author has written 81 stories for Criminal Minds, CSI, NCIS, Being Human, Mentalist, Doctor Who, Batman Begins/Dark Knight, Sherlock, House, M.D., Supernatural, and Hannibal.

 I reject your reality and substitute my own

 Endings are hard.
 Any chapped-ass monkey with a keyboard can poop out a beginning, but endings are impossible.
 You try to tie up every loose end, but you never can.
 The fans are always gonna bitch.
 There's always gonna be holes.
 And since it's the ending, it's all supposed to add up to something.
 I'm telling you, they're a raging pain in the ass.

 Killing must feel good to God, too...
 He does it all the time, and are we not created in His image?